-- CARE Colloquia: A high-impact speaker series that will bring underrepresented professionals of color regularly to campus to visit and engage with the SOM community.
+- The Donald H. Ogilvie ’78 Colloquium: A high-impact speaker series that will bring underrepresented professionals of color regularly to campus to visit and engage with the SOM community.

-- CARE Video Podcast: A podcast series with episodes focused on issues of anti-racism and equity, created and run by all members of all segments of the SOM community—students, faculty, staff, and alumni.
+- Who CARES About That?: A video podcast series with episodes focused on issues of anti-racism and equity, created and run by all members of all segments of the SOM community—students, faculty, staff, and alumni.

 Questions or suggestions for the council can be directed to firstname.lastname@example.org.

 Stephen and Camille Schramm Professor of Finance